-The Mesa County Workforce Center is truly living their tag line “Workforce Development is Economic Development” by completing the fourth and final Work Ready Community Academy in Dallas this week.
-The Workforce Center is now at 94% of reaching the final goal to become a certified work ready community!
+The Mesa County Workforce Center is truly living its tag line “Workforce Development is Economic Development” by completing the fourth and final Work Ready Community Academy in Dallas this week.
+The Workforce Center is now at 94% of reaching the final goal to become a certified work-ready community!

 According to Workforce Director Curtis Englehart, “The WRC Academy has been a significant commitment for the Workforce Center, and is an important service we can offer to local businesses.”

 Pictured: Fred McConnel, Curtis Englehart, Mesa County Workforce Center Director & Tony Garife Both McConnel & Garife are Regional Managers – Workforce Initiatives for ACT.

 By participating in the WRC, Mesa County can identify skill gaps and quantify the skill level of its workforce.
 Through the use of the National Career Readiness Certificate (NCRC) Mesa County will be able to: